 I have for a while now come to the somber realization and conclusion that there are quite a few number of people whose behavior around the workplace John need to be readjusted.
 Either that, or they just have olfactory bearings in serious need of realignment.

-Basically, my grind sends me to several different buildings in different parts of town daily.
+Basically, my grind takes me to several different buildings in different parts of town daily.
 And, although these buildings are all designed and built differently, they tend to have one thing in common; that is the availability of ‘one-room’ unisex Johns advantageously positioned at the end of every hallway on almost every level of the building to make nature’s call a breeze.

 These Johns are well taken care of and attended to by a dedicated staff whose sole task at every given minute is to ensure that they have toilet rolls, paper towels, and all the other necessities to make a trip in there as comfortable as possible.
 In fact, these Johns do not and have never thirsted for water for the ‘flushing business’ no matter how high up they are on the building.
 These pots are largely kept clean on the inside and on the outside, there are no yellow gallons or buckets etc. with water to help one bring his/her business with nature to a successful conclusion.